learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

 The fruitsalad theme now includes a class search toolbar, similar to its user search toolbar.
-The class search toolbar allows users to quickly search through classes of the program that is closest to "currently running" (using heuristics described in `Program.current_program`).
+The class search toolbar allows users to quickly search through classes of the program that is closest to currently running.
 Searching without a query will also bring the user to the class search page, and searching for a class ID or class code will bring the user directly to the manage page for that class.

 User view page improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~